 - You may need a CCS or CHAdeMO connector depending on your car

-- Smart energy control via apps or load balancing system helps you switch optimally between charging and supply
+- Smart energy management via apps or a load balancing system helps you switch optimally between charging and supplying

-Want to know more about this?
-At Accu-Machine.nl we are happy to help you with advice on suitable chargers.
+Want to know more?
+At Accu-Machine.nl, we're happy to help you with advice on suitable chargers.

 Is your car suitable for bidirectional charging?

 Not every EV supports this technology.
-Some examples that do:
+Here are some examples that do:

 - Kia EV6